Amazon Services: Vendor Central vs. Seller Central

 According to Fox Business: “New research shows that Amazon will control 44% of all online sales in the U.S. this year, according to eMarketer data cited by Recode.
 That’s an increase from Amazon’s market share of 38% in 2016.
 Amazon’s online sales are on pace to grow 32% to $196.8 billion in 2017, including third-party listings.
 Amazon is far and away the leader in e-commerce sales.
 The closest competitor is eBay, which is projected to hold a 6.8% share of the market this year.
 Apple and Walmart are bound for third place at 3.6%.
 Home Depot, Best Buy and Macy’s round out the top seven retailers online.”

-Because of this, it is extremely important for brands to not miss out on the opportunity for businesses to create a marketing strategy specific to Amazon.
+Because of this, it is extremely important for brands to not miss out on the opportunity for businesses to create a marketing strategy specific to Amazon’s marketplace.
 If you do decide to sell using Amazon’s service, you will have the option to sell as either a first-party partner or a third-party partner and there are significant distinctions between the two.
-Both of these services have their pros and cons, which we will discuss at length below.
+Both of these services have their pros and cons.
+Below we will discuss the ultimate guide to Amazon marketing, and which service best suits your brand.

 Amazon Vendor Central

-If you decide to act as a first-party vendor, you will employ Vendor Central for distributing or manufacturing.
-Generally, you will be selling bulk shipments to Amazon, and from there, Amazon will sell those products under its own brand name to the customers.
+If you decide to act as a first-party vendor, you will employ a Vendor Central account for distributing or manufacturing.
+Generally, you will be selling bulk shipments to Amazon, and from there, Amazon will sell those products under its own brand name to the Amazon’s customer.

 Items from Vendor Central partners have a phrase that says, “Ships from and sold by Amazon.”
-With this platform you sell your inventory to Amazon on a wholesale basis, rather than using the Amazon platform to sell directly to customers.
+With the Vendor central platform you sell your inventory to Amazon on a wholesale price basis, rather than using the Amazon platform to sell directly to customers.
 This program allows wholesale distributors to grow sales and expand their distribution network without some of the headache of selling directly to customers.

 Do note that this is an invitation-only wholesale program Amazon intended for manufacturers and distributors that own their brand.
 Generally, these brands are on the larger scale and typically own their own factories.
 What you give up in control and margins for your product you recoup in volume and allows you the time to focus on innovation and improvements instead of selling.